Harshil-KD/Studio---3-Project-/README.md

 Continuous Improvement:
 Use cases allow for improvements based on user feedback, ensuring the project evolves over time.

+Contributions:

 Next Steps:
+Discuss about the Userstories.
-User-Stories for our Finance Management System.
+Write the User-Stories for our Finance Management System.

 Tasks for Group Members: